ApolloNet/amazing-mazes/README.md

 `message`: display a message

-`metrix`: changes a metrix value (hp, strength...).
+`metrix`: changes a metrix value (only "hp" for the moment).
 See details below.

 `move`: moves the hero to another cell